 The above infrared image shows an area of a home's wall where insulation is missing.

 The above image shows a hidden water leak under a bathroom's vinyl floor covering.
 There was no staining on the floor covering visible yet, however the IR shows an active but hidden leak from a toilet.
+The IR camera doesn't see water, but it sees the evaporative cooling related to the water.
 The leak was confirmed using a moisture meter.

 Roof leak that was found in a bedroom using IR thermography.
 There was no

 visual evidence (such as a stain), but the leak was easily found with the IR camera.